 Courtney Milan’s bestselling books about carriages, corsets, and smartwatches have received starred reviews in Publishers Weekly, Library Journal, and Booklist.
 Before she started writing romance, Courtney got a graduate degree in theoretical physical chemistry from UC Berkeley, then a law degree from the University of Michigan.
 She was a law professor for a while.
 She now writes full-time.

 Farah Heron’s debut, The Chai Factor, was named one of the summer’s best books by The Globe and Mail, and was praised in Book Riot, Smart Bitches Trashy Books, Bustle and more.
 Her next release, Accidentally Engaged, was praised in Entertainment Weekly, USA Today, NPR, The Toronto Star, Glamour and Oprah magazine.
-Her next book, Kamila Knows Best, comes out in March 2022.
+Her young adult debut, Tahira in Bloom, will be out November 1, 2021, and her next adult release will be Kamila Knows Best, out March 8, 2022.

 Uzma Jalaluddin is the author of Ayesha at Last and Hana Khan Carries On.
 A high school English teacher, she is also a Toronto Star columnist and a contributor to the Atlantic.
 Her first novel was published in the US, the UK, Australia and India and was optioned for film by Amy Pascal and Sony Pictures.